siriknikita/poly-micro-backend/docs/architecture.md

 | Maintainability   | ★★★★★        | Well-organized codebase with consistent patterns and documentation          |
 | Security          | ★★★★☆        | Improved security through comprehensive logging and monitoring             |

+## Partitioning Structure

+### Partitioning Type

+The application uses a **Layered Microservices Architecture**.
+This is a hybrid approach that combines:

+1. **Vertical partitioning** by functional layers:
+   - API Layer (handling HTTP requests/responses)
+   - Service Layer (business logic)
+   - Repository Layer (data access)
+   - Schema Layer (data structures)
+   - Core Layer (configuration and utilities)

+2. **Horizontal partitioning** by domain:
+   - Projects
+   - Services
+   - Logs
+   - Metrics

+Each domain (projects, services, logs, metrics) has its own set of components across the architectural layers, which allows for a clean separation of concerns while maintaining the benefits of a layered architecture.

+### Number of Quantas

+The application contains **6 main service quantas**:
+- ProjectService
+- ServiceService
+- LogService
+- MetricsService
+- ServiceLogsService
+- TestService

+These services are supported by 5 repositories (ProjectRepository, ServiceRepository, LogRepository, MetricsRepository, and LogsCollectionRepository), all connected to a single database instance.

 ## Dependency Diagrams

 The following diagrams illustrate the dependency injection structure of the application, demonstrating how components are wired together.